YT37/PythonProjects/Projects/AreaCalc/README.md

-# TicTacToe-Python
+# AreaCalc
-This project is a game of TicTacToe in Python.
+- This project calculates the Area of diffrent shapes.

 # Requirements
  - Python 3.6 or up

  # Instructions To Use
  - **Windows**
    ```
-   python TicTacToe.py
+   python AreaCalc.py
    ```
  - **Mac or Linux**
    ```
-   python3 TicTacToe.py
+   python3 AreaCalc.py
    ```